jakkn/nwn-devbase/README.md

 ### Symlink

 To open the packed module with the Aurora Toolset, symlink the *.mod* file to your *nwn/modules* folder.
-Run the following commands (windows may need admin console), where *PATH_TO_NWN* is the install dir of your local NWN installation, and *PATH_TO_REPO* is the path to the repository.
+Run the following command (windows may need admin console), where *PATH_TO_NWN* is the install dir of your local NWN installation, and *PATH_TO_REPO* is the path to the repository.

 - Linux: `ln -s "PATH_TO_REPO"/packed/testserver.mod "PATH_TO_NWN"/modules/`
 - Windows: `MKLINK "PATH_TO_NWN\modules\" "PATH_TO_REPO\packed\testserver.mod"`